 This year’s Western Visions is comprised of three distinct shows and sales:

 - The Wild 100 Show & Sale includes original works of art from many perspectives.

 - Find distinctive jewelry and wearable arts at the Jewelry & Artisan Show and Sale.

 - The Sketch Show and Sale features sketches in various media created by Western Visions artists as part of their creative process.

 The Museum and the Rising Sage Café are in full swing during the daytime.
-Make sure you reserve a few hours to enjoy the impressive gathering of paintings, sculpture, sketches, photography, jewelry, textiles and more.
+Make sure you reserve a few hours to enjoy the impressive gathering of paintings, sculpture, sketches, jewelry, textiles and more.